Landscape Regulations & Review

 - The tree is in excess of the tree requirements for a property containing a single-family residence or duplex and is not listed as a preferred native tree or palm in Table 16-1307 of the City's Zoning Code;

-- The tree proposed to be removed is growing too close in proximity to another tree to permit normal growth and development of the affected tree (Cannot be mitigated through proper arboriculture practices).
+- The tree proposed to be removed is growing too close in proximity to another tree to permit normal growth and development of the affected tree (Cannot be mitigated through proper arboriculture practices); or

 - The tree is not considered a designated historic or specimen tree: